daltonschool/robotzombie/Chapter 4: "All in the Family".md

   The students stared at him in disbelief.
 This was just what they need.

-  "We've got this" shouted one student.
+  "We've got this!"
+Shouted Kira, ditching her 3d model of a miniature pony.
-  "Let's go kill some zombies!" exclaimed the other.
+  "Let's go kill some zombies!"
+Mumbled Mattori, his mouth full of whole weat lox bagel.

   While they were still mourning the loss of their loved one, the students proceeded full speed ahead.
 They ran to the elevator and waited.
 After a few minutes the elevator came and the students took it down to three.